 Pull the hard drive cable up and disconnect it from the motherboard.

 Remove the hard drive assembly from the laptop.

 Remove two screws from each side of the hard drive assembly.

 Now you can replace the hard drive with a new one.
 In my laptop I had a 120GB 7200RPM HDD installed.

 You can replace it with a larger drive without any problem.
 Make sure then new HDD also works at 7200RPMs.

 If your laptop overheats, most likely it happens because the cooling module got clogged with dust.

-When you remove the keyboard you can get a limited access to the cooling fan.
-It would be enough for cleaning the fan and heat sink.
+When you remove the keyboard you can get some limited access to the cooling fan.
+It would be enough for cleaning it.

 Block the fan with your finger so it doesn’t spin when you spray air inside the cooling module.
 Hi RPMs can kill the fan bearing.